The Women Before Me

 Then he dated a fun girl.
 The fun girl was smart and pretty but not as much as she was fun.
 The kind of fun that would turn your ordinary evenings into magical rides full of pleasant surprises and happy twists, that would make you feel so high you don’t ever want to come down again.
 You could count on her for laughter, for good times, for chill, for low maintenance, for pizza and sex in random bathtubs, for road trips, for forgetting the pain.
 Her energy was unbelievably magnetic.
 She could blow you away with her full lips and playful tongue.
 She could make your eyes wide and your jaw drop with her restless hand and wild suggestions.
 And he would quickly forget about Smart and Pretty because Fun was filling him up.
 His mind was no longer elsewhere but finally here, anchored down to the moment, every moment.

 Then he dated me.
 I was pretty and smart and fun but not as much as I was nice to him.
 Out of them all, I was the nice girl, the girl he claimed to have come to him at the right time of his life, the girl who cared about him and loved him enough to put up with his shit, the girl who appreciated him for what he was in his tamed, realised decade after being done with Pretty and Smart and Fun.
-For the first time he didn’t mind admitting he wanted nice.
+For the first time, he didn’t mind admitting he wanted nice.
 He wanted stability and security and loyalty and he could tell I was able to offer him just that.
 I was the perfect girl, the wife material, the one who would happily look pretty and listen and stay in on a Friday night and not complain when he was out with his bros three nights a week.
 The one who would make sense standing next to him holding his arm as he introduced me to his friends and family.
 The one who fitted right in.
 Unlike all the women before me.

 See, Pretty was a dream come true but as that dream played on, it was soon clear to him that she was too young, too immature, too easily carried away and he had no time or interest to hand-hold a girl into her womanhood.
 He didn’t think she could ever understand him, or appreciate the long life she hadn’t seen half but he had already walked through.
 Smart could certainly keep up with the running cogs of his brain and the breadth of his past but as a companion, she was too rigid, too uptight, too self-sufficient and being with her, he didn’t feel he was needed.
 He didn’t feel like the man he wanted to be.
 Fun was, oh wow, his wildest memory, his guilty pleasure, his daylight fantasy, still to this day, but he quickly realised, after nights and nights of addictive highs, she wasn’t more, she didn’t want to be more, she wouldn’t slow down while he was ready to.

 As a nice girl who was less pretty than Pretty, less smart than Smart, less fun than Fun, but nicer than them all, I was constantly reminded of my position just simply because he couldn’t help it.
 In the text messages that would always come but never straight away, in the nonchalant way he drew his eyes to me always followed by a request but never just because, in the hurried kisses, in the dinner dates that weren’t planned to impress, in the subtle lack of effort, in the impatience, in the mindlessness, in the sex that was done as soon as he was done and in the absence of his tongue playing between my legs.
 I knew it but I didn’t care because what I got was him.
 His body.
 His DNA.
 Well, his sperm.
 Like him, I had a reason and it was only fair.
-I knew a big, resourceful man like him would give me the perfect baby and it was all what I wanted.
+I knew a big, resourceful man like him would give me the perfect baby and it was all that I wanted.
 We were the perfect match.

-“Is that what you think of me?”, His sudden raise of voice startled me as I turned around and saw him walking into the room with a journal held open in one hand.
+“Is that what you think of me?”, His sudden rise of voice startled me as I turned around and saw him walking into the room with a journal held open in one hand.
 That journal was mine, with all the detailed descriptions of Pretty and Smart and Fun and him and his sperm.
 I was horrified.
 My blood pressure shot up, I couldn’t breathe properly.

 “Where did you get that??
 Give it back to me!”
 I demanded nervously.
 I had forgotten to hide it.